• Skip to Content

 Degree Requirements

-• Credit Hours: Students are required to complete a minimum number of 59 graduate credit hours in Communication Studies at the 500 level or above.
-Courses taken outside of the department must be approved by the Graduate Coordinator.
+• Advanced Standing: Students are required to complete a minimum number of 59 graduate credit hours, typically across three academic years, in Communication Studies at the 500 level or above.
+Courses taken outside of the department must be approved by the Director of Graduate Studies.

-• Grade Point Average: Students must earn a minimum overall GPA of 2.75, and 3.25 in coursework applied to their graduate program, with a minimum grade of B- in all courses applied toward degree.
+• Grade Point Average: Students must earn a cumulative overall GPA of 2.75, and GPA of 3.25 in coursework applied to their graduate degree program, with a minimum grade of B- in all courses applied toward the degree.
 Students who receive more than three grades of less than a B- will not be permitted to continue in the program.

 Course List